xeolabs/xeometry-guide/visibility.md

 # Visibility

-You can independently show and hide each object in your xeometry viewer.
+You can independently show and hide each object in your xeometry [Viewer](http://xeolabs.com/xeometry/docs/#viewer).

 ### Example